savila/HALOGEN/README.md

 HALOGEN is a C program for creating realistic synthetic dark matter halo catalogs in a flash.

-It uses a statistical approach for generating the masses of the halos from a parameterised halo mass distribution, and placing them down in a spatial distribution with cheap 2LPT field as scaffolding (using a single-parameter bias parameterisation).

 It decomposes the problem of generating cosmological tracer distributions (eg. halos) into four steps:
 * Generating an approximate density field;